rjspencer/docs/theming.md

 :	the URL of the account being followed

 ## Navigation
-Display all the links to active, defined content sections. *Note: If you do not have the page defined in your theme, the link will not show to that section, however the section will still work with our ###LINK fallback no content page layout###.*
+Display all the links to active, defined content sections. *Note: If you do not have the page defined in your theme, the link will not show to that section, however the section will still work with our fallback pages.

 You can override the link text in navigation modules as options.
 Example: